supervisely-ecosystem/mark-segments-on-synced-videos-2/README.md

 - label segment on a single video (same video at left and right video players)
 - label segment on two videos (pair)

-App assigns to segments identifiers, attributes (tags), timestamps (for left and right videos) and saves it team files as a json file.
+App assigns to segments identifiers, attributes (tags), timestamps (for left and right videos) and saves in team files as a json file.

 # How to use